 MARGARET A. PALMER is the Director of the National Socio-Environmental Synthesis Center, an NSF- and University of Maryland-supported research center dedicated to creating synthetic, actionable science related to the structure, functioning, and sustainability of socio-environmental systems.
 As a Distinguished University Professor at the University of Maryland, she oversees a research group focused on watershed science and restoration ecology.
 She has studied streams, wetlands, and estuaries for more than 30 years, with more than 150 scientific publications and multiple ongoing collaborative research grants.
 She is past Director of the Chesapeake Biological Laboratory, she currently serves on the editorial boards of the journals Restoration Ecology and Science, and she most recently published the 2nd edition of The Foundations of Restoration Ecology.
 Dr. Palmer has been honored as an AAAS Fellow, an Aldo Leopold Leadership Fellow, a Lilly Fellow, a Distinguished Scholar Teacher, a University System of Maryland Board of Regent's Faculty Award of Excellence, and an elected fellow of the Society for Freshwater Science as well as the Ecological Society of America (ESA).
 In 2016, she was awarded the ESA Sustainability Science Award.
 She received her BA in biology from Emory University and her PhD in oceanography from the University of South Carolina.

-DAVID L. SEDLAK, NAE, is Professor of Civil and Environmental Engineering at the University of California, Berkeley where he is also the co-Director of the Berkeley Water Center and the Deputy Director of the National Science Foundation's Engineering Research Center on Reinventing the Nation's Urban Water Infrastructure (ReNUWIt).
+DAVID L. SEDLAK, NAE, is the Plato Malozemoff Professor in the Department of Civil & Environmental Engineering at the University of California, Berkeley where he is also the co-Director of the Berkeley Water Center and the Deputy Director of the National Science Foundation's Engineering Research Center on Reinventing the Nation's Urban Water Infrastructure (ReNUWIt).
 His areas of research include analytical methods for measuring organic compounds in water, fate of chemical contaminants in water recycling systems, environmental photochemistry, and ecological engineering.
 He has received several notable awards including the Fulbright Senior Scholar Award in 2003, Paul Busch Award for Innovation in Water Quality Engineering in 2003 and the NSF CAREER Award in 1997.
 Dr. Sedlak received a B.S. in environmental science from Cornell University and a Ph.D. in water chemistry from the University of Wisconsin, Madison.

 DAVID WEGNER is retired from a senior staff position on water, energy and transportation committees in the U.S. House of Representatives.
 In that position he worked on legislation that directly affected administration policy and federal agency actions related to the U.S. Army Corps of Engineers, the Department of the Interior, the Environmental Protection Agency, Bonneville Power, Tennessee Valley Authority, and the Department of Energy.
 Prior to serving in Washington, D.C. he worked for over 20 years for the Department of the Interior managing water and science programs in the Colorado River basin and the Grand Canyon.
 During his tenure at DOI he was instrumental in formulating the Adaptive Management approach for other river systems impacted by dams and river operations.
 For 14 years he built a private international environmental company that focused on global water issues.
 Currently he works as a part-time senior scientist/engineer for Jacobs Engineering (a Fortune 500 Company) and provides input and strategic counsel to NASA/JPL, academic institutions, members of Congress and staff, and international organizations focused on water, energy, coastal and climate issues.
 Mr. Wegner is a frequent lecturer on the use of science in natural resource management and on the history of western water.
 He is on the boards of the Glen Canyon Institute, the Sonoran Institute and CalCom Solar.
 Mr. Wegner received his MS in engineering/fluvial geomorphology from Colorado State University.